Select Page

 4. Legacy and Importance

-The Berlin Crisis was a critical event in post-World War II history.
-It served as a symbol of the larger conflict between the democratic Western nations and the communist Eastern Bloc.
+The Berlin Crisis was an important part of post war history.
+A symbol of the bigger conflict between the democratic Western nations and the communist Eastern Bloc, it was.

-To ensure future generations understand the significance of the Berlin Crisis, museums, memorials, and landmarks were established in Berlin.
-One such landmark is the Checkpoint Charlie, an iconic symbol of the divided city.
+To make sure future generations could know what actually happened in the Berlin Crisis, museums, memorials and landmarks were set up in Berlin.
+A famous such landmark is the Checkpoint Charlie, a special symbol of the divided city.

 4.2 Lessons Learned